Cray-HPE/docs-csm/operations/utility_storage/Remove_Ceph_Node.md

     Run from `ncn-s001`, `ncn-s002`, or `ncn-s003`:

-    1. Change the weight and crush weight of the OSD being removed to 0.
+    1. Change the weight and CRUSH weight of the OSD being removed to 0.

         ```bash
         ncn-s# for osd in $(ceph osd ls-tree $NODE); do